Great Bear Rainforest - Land use decision resources

 Preparatory work for the land and resource management planning process in the adjacent North Coast was initiated in 2001 with public planning starting in January 2002.
 Final recommendations were submitted to governments from the Central Coast in May 2004 and from the North Coast in February 2005.

-Following government to government review and negotiations, the Province and participating First Nations of the north and central coast announced the coast land use decision on February 7, 2006.
-This decision set the stage for implementation and further development of ecosystem-based management in the central and north coast plan areas, a region known more familiarly as the Great Bear Rainforest.
+Following government-to-government review and negotiations, the Province of B.C. and participating First Nations of the north and central coast announced the coast land use decision on February 7, 2006.
+This decision set the stage for implementation and further development of EBM in the central and north coast plan areas, a region known more familiarly as the Great Bear Rainforest.

 While developed independently of one another, common issues and approaches influenced the Central and North Coast planning processes.
 Both processes were informed by the work of the coast information team (2002-2004), an independent scientific panel tasked with defining elements of ecosystem-based management.